MLReef/mlreef/docs/content/5-early_access_guide.md

 3. Drag and drop the model from the right side into the experiment pipeline on the left.

-    Note: In the experiment pipeline the order of models used is NOT relevant.
+    Note: In the experiment pipeline the order of Algorithm used is NOT relevant.
 Each model training is executed in parallel and they do not have an effect on each other.

 4. Change parameters of your model by expanding the allocated model.